martinthomson/http-replay/draft-thomson-http-replay.md

 in response to a 4NN (Too Early) status code.
 A user agent that sends a request in early data does not need to include the `Early-Data` header field.

-A server that receives a request marked with the Early-Data header field cannot wait until the TLS handshake completes in order to render the request safe from risk of replay.
-The Early-Data header field indicates that early data was used on a previous hop.
-Completion of the TLS handshake on that hop isn't visible to the server.
-A server MUST use the 4NN (Too Early) status code to reject requests that it cannot safely process if they are marked with the Early-Data header field.
+A server cannot make a request that contains the Early-Data header field safe for processing by waiting for the handshake to complete.
+A request that is marked with Early-Data was sent in early data on a previous hop.
+Requests that contain the Early-Data field and cannot be safely processed MUST be rejected using the 4NN (Too Early) status code.

 ## The 4NN (Too Early) Status Code {#status}